lajbel/kanovel/README.md

 * Kaboom as the core of all the process 🕵🏻
 * Beany is a modification of [Agustina](https://dejinyucu.itch.io/agustina-visual-novel-sprite) by [Dejinyucu](dejinyucu.itch.io)
 * Backgrounds by Noraneko Games
+* APL386 font for the logo text by abrudz